MoE at WGH

 Annual leave

-10 days of leave is fixed in the rota.
-This is unfortunate – but we are restricted by the combination of New Deal Rules, need to provide continuity for training and ensuring a robust service for our patients.
-Any queries should be directed to Kim Napier initially.
+10 days of leave is fixed in the initial rota template.
+This is is necessary as with so many trainee doctors we need to ensure that leave is spread over a whole attachment.
+From this template, we can discuss with individual's their specific requests and look to accommodate these as much as possible, but we are restricted by the combination of New Deal Rules, need to provide continuity for training and ensuring a robust service for our patients.
+Any queries should be directed to Jack Hellberg initially.

 Every FY1/FY2/ST is entitled to 25 Annual Leave days in one calendar year.
 There are also 10 Public Holidays in a calendar year.
 For doctors on training rotations this total of 35 days leave is spread equally across the year split between all your posts.